British Antarctic Territory: Topography

-The British Antarctic Territory includes the Antarctic Peninsula, the South Shetland Islands, South Orkney Islands and numerous other offshore islands, the Ronne Ice Shelf (Weddell Sea), parts of Coats Land.
+The British Antarctic Territory includes the Antarctic Peninsula, the South Shetland Islands, South Orkney Islands and numerous other offshore islands, the Ronne Ice Shelf (Weddell Sea), and parts of Coats Land.
 A 437000 km2 triangle of central Antarctica converging on the South Pole was named Queen Elizabeth Land in December 2012, in honour of the Diamond Jubilee of Elizabeth II.

 Over 99 per cent of the territory's land surface is covered by a permanent ice sheet, up to about 5000 m thick.
 The highest peak in BAT was thought to be Mount Jackson, on the Antarctic Peninsula, at 3184 m.
 However, in 2017 Mount Hope was calculated to be taller at 3239 m.

-Vegetation
+Wildlife and vegetation

 There are very few plants in the British Antarctic Territories; most of them are mosses and lichens, but there are also two flowering plants: the Antarctic hairgrass and Antarctic pearlwort.

-Wildlife

 Many bird species, including seven species of penguin breed in the British Antarctic Territories.
 The British Antarctic Territories are also home to six species of seals.
+Other bird species, such as albatross and petrel, may reach the territory.

+Oil and gas reserves

+In May 2024, it was reported that Russia had discovered extensive oil and gas reserves in the Antarctic, with a significant portion found in areas claimed by the United Kingdom.
+The estimated reserves, totaling 511 billion barrels of oil, raise concerns about potential drilling in a region protected by the Antarctic Treaty, which prohibits mineral and oil developments.
+While the UK's Foreign Office has expressed trust in Russia's assurance of conducting scientific research, critics argue that Russia's activities resemble oil and gas prospecting rather than genuine scientific endeavors and questioned The Foreign Office's management of the United Kingdom's Antarctic interests.

 Administration

 The British Antarctic Territory is administered by the Foreign and Commonwealth Office (FCO).
 A Commissioner is appointed and is always the Director of the FCO's Overseas Territories Directorate.

 The Territory has a full suite of laws and legal and postal administrations.
 Given the provisions of the Antarctic Treaty System, the Territory does not enforce its laws on foreign nations who maintain scientific bases within the Territory.
 It is self-financing, with income from the sale of postage stamps and income tax.

-The Royal Navy deploys the ice patrol ship, HMS Protector, in South Atlantic and Antarctic waters for about seven months during the regional summer.
+The Royal Navy deploys the ice patrol ship, HMS Protector, in South Atlantic and Antarctic waters during the regional summer.
 The ship fulfills a variety of roles, including support for the British Antarctic Survey.
 The British Antarctic Survey also operates the RRS Sir David Attenborough in the region during the Antarctic summer, a ship owned by the Natural Environment Research Council.